Nick-Lucas/LimeBean/README.md

 ## Limitations and Cautions

-* All tables must have integer auto-increment primary key named `id`
 * Non thread-safe: use one API instance per thread, or maintain thread synchronization with locks.
 Read-only access is not thread-safe either because of the internal LRU cache.
 * Property values must be `IConvertible`.
 Any other values have to be stored as strings.